Updated: 7th December 2017

-The Turbo Levo range includes hardtail and full suspension bikes with both unisex and women’s specific models available across most of the range.
-Each model features the same Brose motor with the battery pack tucked neatly into the downtube.
-Other than the entry level hardtail 29er the Levo’s feature plus sized 6fattie wheels that offer extra grip and float.
+The Specialized Turbo Levo range includes hardtail and full suspension mountain eBikes, with both unisex and women’s specific models available.
+You can choose between Carbon fibre composite and Aluminium frames with the Levo.
+Each model features the powerful yet quiet Brose motor, with the custom battery pack tucked neatly into the downtube.

-The fact that the extra weight of the motor and battery are slung so low on the frame greatly improves the quality of the ride and helps to keep the Levo nimble in tight turns.
-The other advantage of the Turbo Levo’s design is the fact that you can still fit a bottle cage inside the front triangle.
-The Turbo Levo is available with both Unisex and Women’s specific frames.
+It is the fact that the extra weight of the motor and battery are slung so low on the frame that greatly improves the quality of the ride.
+This helps to keep the Turbo Levo relatively nimble in tight turns despite the long (compared to regular MTBs) chainstays.
+This longer chainstay length does have its advantages, and the Levo climbs the very steepest trails with the assurance of a mountain goat.
+Featuring both hardtail and full suspension models, the Turbo Levo is available with both unisex and women’s specific frames.

 Using the Levo is slightly different to some electric bikes I’ve ridden previously in that the motor doesn’t interfere with your flow on descents.
 This is a good thing.
 Dirt Magazine